Kamaaina

 No analysis available

-I looked for security patrol, roving security, patrolled building, or similar service language.
-The remarks mention a secure building and card entry, but there is no evidence of an actual security patrol service.
+I looked for references to security patrol or roving security services.
+The remarks mention a secure building and card entry, but nothing about patrol service.

 No analysis available